 When did you know you wanted to be a designer?

-What’s the technology Mancini uses that most impresses clients?
+What’s the technology Mancini uses that most consistently surprises and impresses clients?

-What is the one piece of technology you are most thankful for?
+What is the one piece of technology you wish existed today but does not?

 I wish there were teleportation.
 It would be great to get from Point A to Point B with the snap of your fingers or the press of a button.
 Not having to sit in traffic, rely on public transportation, or take a plane to travel to places near and far would be a wonderful advance.